 Our community itself becomes a form of intervention, where sole reliance on outside social services isn’t necessary because the community is a support system where residents look out for and care for another.
 Adoptive parents take elders to the grocery store and pick up their prescriptions while out running their own errands.
 Elders care for youth after school and help them with their homework while parents are at work.
 Youth visit elders when sick or just to hang out.

 It works because every generation’s unique needs are intentionally addressed and thoughtfully met, right where we live.
-The sum is greater than the whole of its parts.
+The whole is greater than the sum of its parts.

 Safer.
 Stronger.
 Prospering.